 However, minor gastrointestinal upset and vomiting might appear under accidental consumption.

-Therefore, take minor precautionary measures like keeping the plant in a hanging basket to prevent accidental consumption.
+Therefore, take minor preventive measures like keeping the plant in a hanging basket to prevent contact with pets and children.

 Remember, the plant’s vines can become long and cause you to trip over it.